 Among the grandest of cruise terminals, Singapore’s new Marina Bay Cruise Centre Singapore (MBCCS) offers sights that will take your breath away.

 Strategically located in the city’s new lifestyle and financial hub of Marina Bay, alongside attractions such as the Singapore Flyer, Gardens by the Bay and Marina Barrage, this terminal looks set to propel Singapore into the major maritime league when it welcomed its first ship on 26 May.

 Being able to accommodate the largest cruise ships, you'll be able to take great photographs of the Oasis-class cruise liners coming into berth.
 These are the largest passenger ships in the world at 360 metres long.

 Walking around the grounds of the terminal, you’ll be able to see impressive views of the downtown Singapore skyline, enjoy a stroll along the waterfront promenade and park, and take in views of the straits of Singapore.

 If you’re a cruise passenger coming into Singapore, you’ll have a prime view of the innovative design of the terminal itself.
 Its angular form and rooftop “waves” will appear as an imaginative mosaic of shapes and patterns that constantly change as the cruise ship comes into berth.

-Hoping to attract an estimated 1.6 million passengers, the 28,000-square-metre terminal — equivalent to about three football fields — is one of the biggest in Asia.
-It boasts superior facilities and its two-berth facility doubles Singapore’s current cruise capacity of 6,800 passengers at any one time.
+The 28,000-square-metre terminal — equivalent to about three football fields — is one of the biggest in Asia.
+It boasts superior facilities and its two-berth facility doubles Singapore’s current cruise capacity, accommodating 6,800 passengers at any one time.